 For answers to any questions contact Michael Salad at firstname.lastname@example.org or call 609.572.7616.

-Michael is an associate in the firm’s Business and Tax Practice Group.
+Michael is a partner in the firm’s Business and Tax Practice Group.
 He has an LL.M. in Estate Planning and Elder Law.